0xGhazy/quick-chat/README.md

 </div>

 ## Overview
-Mini-Discord is a multi-threaded console java application that handles multiple clients requests and converstaion at the same time. it consists of main two parts `Client Application` and `Server Application`. in the following section I'll describe how they work internally and shows the features eith screenshots.
+Mini-Discord is a multi-threaded console Java application that handles multiple client requests and conversations at the same time. it consists of main two parts `Client Application` and `Server Application`.
+In the following section, I'll describe how they work internally and show the features with screenshots.

 ## About the server